 AUDITOR'S RIGHT TO BE HEARD AT GENERAL MEETINGS

-62. (a) The Club's auditor is entitled to attend any general meeting of the Club; (b) The auditor is entitled to be heard at the meeting on any part of the business of the meeting that concerns the auditor in their capacity as auditor; (c) The auditor is entitled to be heard even if: (i) the auditor retires at the meeting; or (ii) the meeting passes a resolution to remove the auditor from office. (d) The auditor may authorise a person in writing as their representative for the purpose of attending and speaking at any general meeting.
+62. (a) The Club's auditor is entitled to attend any general meeting of the Club and shall be given notice of all general meetings at the same time as such notice is given to the members; (b) The auditor is entitled to be heard at the meeting on any part of the business of the meeting that concerns the auditor in their capacity as auditor; (c) The auditor is entitled to be heard even if: (i) the auditor retires at the meeting; or (ii) the meeting passes a resolution to remove the auditor from office. (d) The auditor may authorise a person in writing as their representative for the purpose of attending and speaking at any general meeting.

 PROCEEDINGS AT GENERAL MEETINGS